 - Improving the quality of the software by providing a set of tests that verify the project works as it should.

-From there, there’s still room for improvement but it’s much better than such a boring set of bullet points that’s listed above.
+From there, there’s still room for improvement, but it’s much better than such a boring set of bullet points that are listed above.
 And this doesn’t mean those points can’t be mentioned.
 It just means that it shouldn’t be listed first.